witchcrafters/witchcraft/README.md

 Obviously the Haskell [`Prelude`](https://hackage.haskell.org/package/base-4.10.0.0/docs/Prelude.html) deserves mention.
-Haskell has inspired so many programmers to write clean, declaritive, functional code based on principled abstractions.
+Haskell has inspired so many programmers to write clean, declarative, functional code based on principled abstractions.
 We'll spare you the love letter to [SPJ](https://en.wikipedia.org/wiki/Simon_Peyton_Jones), the Glasgow team, and the original Haskell committee, but we're deeply appreciative of how they pushed the state of the art forward.

 [`classy-prelude`/`mono-traversable`](https://github.com/snoyberg/mono-traversable)
-have also made a lot of progress towards a base library that incorporates modern ideas in a clean package, and was an inspiration to taking a similar approach with Witchraft.
+have also made a lot of progress towards a base library that incorporates modern ideas in a clean package, and was an inspiration to taking a similar approach with Witchcraft.

 The [`semigroupoids`](https://hackage.haskell.org/package/semigroupoids) library
-from the eminent [Edward Kmett](https://github.com/ekmett) provided many refernce implementations and is helping set the future expansion of the foldable class lineage in Witchcraft.
+from the eminent [Edward Kmett](https://github.com/ekmett) provided many reference implementations and is helping set the future expansion of the foldable class lineage in Witchcraft.

 Interested in learning more of the underlying ideas?
-The maintainers can hearily recommend [Conceptual Mathematics](http://www.cambridge.org/catalogue/catalogue.asp?isbn=9780521719162), [Category Theory for the Sciences](https://mitpress.mit.edu/books/category-theory-sciences), and [Categories for the Working Mathematician](https://en.wikipedia.org/wiki/Categories_for_the_Working_Mathematician).
+The maintainers can heavily recommend [Conceptual Mathematics](http://www.cambridge.org/catalogue/catalogue.asp?isbn=9780521719162), [Category Theory for the Sciences](https://mitpress.mit.edu/books/category-theory-sciences), and [Categories for the Working Mathematician](https://en.wikipedia.org/wiki/Categories_for_the_Working_Mathematician).
 Reading these books probably won't change your code overnight.
 Some people call it "[general abstract nonsense](https://en.wikipedia.org/wiki/Abstract_nonsense)" for a reason.
-That said, it does provide a nice framework for thinking about these abstract ideas, and is a recommended pusuit for all that are curious.
+That said, it does provide a nice framework for thinking about these abstract ideas, and is a recommended pursuit for all that are curious.

 ## Credits